WuShouXuan/WuShouXuan.github.io/_pages/about.md

 中文版本请见[这里](https://wushouxuan.github.io/CN)。
 <span class='anchor' id='news'></span>
 # 🔥 News & Updates
+- *2025.05*: &nbsp;🎉🎉 The journal paper "Cognitive digital thread tool-chain for model versioning in model-based systems engineering" is accepted by the _Advanced Engineering Informatics_.
-- *2025.03*: &nbsp;🎉🎉 The journal paper "Digital Thread In Engineering: Concept, State of Art, and Enabling Framework" is accepted by the _Advanced Engineering Informatics_.
+- *2025.03*: &nbsp;🎉🎉 The journal paper "Digital thread in engineering: Concept, state of art, and enabling framework" is accepted by the _Advanced Engineering Informatics_.
 - *2025.01*: &nbsp;🎉🎉 The journal paper "Domain-Specific-Modeling-based Multi-Architecture Design Method for Landing Gear System" has been accepted by the _Journal of Mechanical Engineering_.
 - *2024.12*: &nbsp;🎉🎉 Our journal paper is accepted by _Journal of Graphics_.
 Congrats to Haoxuan!
 - *2024.07*: &nbsp;🎉🎉 Funded by the China Scholarship Council, I am about to visiting the SIRIUS Research Center at the University of Oslo in Norway for one year.